 Fleas

 The most common flea seen in cats and dogs is the “cat flea”.
 These fleas can be picked up outdoors and brought inside.
 Here they will merrily breed all year long, occasionally nibbling their human housemates while doing so (they often tend to have a favourite target!).
-Once established on our pets a female flea can lay up to 50 eggs a day.
-These eggs can then hatch in the environment as larvae which then like to find somewhere dark to hide.
+Once established on our pets, a female flea can lay up to 50 eggs a day.
+These eggs can then hatch in the environment as larvae which like to find somewhere dark to hide.
 Here they form a pupae (like caterpillars).
 This pupal stage can last in the environment for up to a year before hatching out as an adult flea and starting the cycle all over again.
 When treating a pet for fleas, it is always important to remember to treat the household with a good quality house spray.
-It is also worth bearing in mind that even the best household treatments cannot kill the pupal stages and so once a flea problem has become established it can take some time to resolve!
+It is also worth bearing in mind that even the best household treatments cannot kill the pupal stages and so once a flea problem has become established in a household it can take some time to resolve!

 What is the risk to your pet?

 The main problem fleas pose to your pets is that they can be incredibly irritating, particularly if your pet is allergic to the flea’s saliva.
 Fleas are also part of the tapeworm lifecycle and some pets with fleas subsequently go on to develop tapeworm infestations.
 Additionally, over time a large flea burden can also cause an anaemia to develop in your pet.
-Fleas have been shown to carry bartonella, a species of bacteria that can cause “Cat Scratch Fever”.
+Finally, fleas have been shown to carry bartonella, a species of bacteria that can cause “Cat Scratch Fever”.

 Are they a risk to human health?